What are providers?

 method will be handled for you.

-Store API keys securely: Never hardcode API keys or credentials.
+When working with providers, follow these best practices:- Store API keys securely: Never hardcode API keys or credentials.
 Use environment variables or secure secret management.

-Handle rate limits: Implement appropriate retry logic and respects rate limits of the LLM service.
+- Handle rate limits: Implement appropriate retry logic and respects rate limits of the LLM service.

-Implement timeouts: Set reasonable timeouts to handle slow or non-responsive API calls.
+- Implement timeouts: Set reasonable timeouts to handle slow or non-responsive API calls.

 Configure for your use case: Adjust provider configuration options to match your specific use case: